 You can use sudo to run the commands as root.
 However, in situations, where you have to run several commands as root and you keep forgetting to add sudo before the commands, you may switch to root user temporarily.

 The sudo command allows you to simulate a root login shell with this command:

-Though I have showed you how to become the root user, I must warn you that you should avoid using the system as root.
+Though I have shown you how to become the root user, I must warn you that you should avoid using the system as root.
 It’s discouraged for a reason after all.

 You can use su command to switch users in Ubuntu.
 You can use it with sudo to temporarly switch to root user: